 We taught the smaller children as well as older girls, who wanted to learn to read and write.
 We also shared Polish books, which the parents appreciated as well.
 Even this innocent bit of education was dangerous, because all such initiatives were banned by the government and could mean jail time or deportation to Siberia.

 By the end of the century, this ‘teaching in secret’ performed by the Polish intelligentsia became a massive movement contributing to the reduction of illiteracy, but also instilling patriotic sentiments in children from peasant families.
-Maria went on to spend three and a half years working in the countryside, all the time simultaneously teaching in secret.
-She was also saving money for her sister who in the meantime had gone to Paris to study.
+Maria went on to spend three and a half years working in the countryside, all the while simultaneously teaching in secret.
+She was also saving money for her sister, who in the meantime had gone to Paris to study.
 Maria would soon follow in her footsteps.

 ...and learning in secret